AhmetFurkanDEMIR/C-CPP-Workouts/colab_c_cpp/README.md

 In this article, we will learn how to compile C / C ++ codes over the GPU, and all these processes will be done via Google Colab.
 What is Google Colab and how is it used? = https://github.com/AhmetFurkanDEMIR/Google-Colab

+We use NVIDIA CUDA Compiler (nvcc) while compiling the codes we wrote.

 Let's run the code block below and find out what is "nvcc" installation and version.

 **Input :**